 The rainy season on the Inca Trail typically begins in mid-November and ends in mid-March.
 January and February have the most precipitation, and see anywhere from 120 – 160-mm of rainfall per month.

-The Inca Trail to Machu Picchu is an arduous 4 day, 43 kilometre undertaking, under the best of conditions.
+The Inca Trail to Machu Picchu is an arduous 4 day, 43 kilometre undertaking.
 Hiking the Inca Trail in rainy season involves slippery rocks, high winds and washed out trails.
 Not to mention, soaking wet clothes and low visibility.

 Of course, with just 500 people (including porters), allowed on the 4 day Inca Trail to Machu Picchu each day, hiking dates fill up fast.
 The ideal weather months of May to August, fill up the fastest of all.

 TIP: You can still visit Machu Picchu in February!
 The Classic Inca Trail does close for the month, but Machu Picchu remains open to visitors.
 It’s advisable to guarantee your entrance to Machu Picchu by purchasing tickets or a day tour from Cusco in advance.

 Hiking the Inca Trail to Machu Picchu takes a huge investment of time, money, and effort.
 It’s something you’ll want to prepare for properly, not only so you can complete it as painlessly as possible, but also so you can enjoy the experience along the way.
 After all, this is likely a once-in-a-lifetime event you’ll never forget!

 Hiking the Inca Trail with an independently booked local company is a great way to give back to the country, and ensure that you have a great trek.
 Can you imagine having tents that leak and sleeping bags that are not warm enough at night? or food that is not nutritious and satisfying?